 There are a great many AGEs, and each AGE will probably have a different effect on the body when consumed.
 But the tables are the best information we have at present, and can provide a preliminary tentative guide.

 The tables should only be a general guide.
 It may be quite a while before there are good enough tables based on extensive enough knowledge to provide strong recommendations.
 The strongest nutritional recommendations at present are those about vitamin and mineral minimums, saturated fat, sodium and high potassium foods.
 There are several other areas with strong recommendations, but the areas have less known about them, such as fructose.
 And then there are areas that have promising initial studies, but are too incomplete in knowledge to have anything except tentative recommendations, such as antioxidants and AGEs.

-For tables with potassium and macronutrient values of foods, click this link and scroll to the article with the table of interest.
+For tables with potassium and sodium values of foods, click the tab at the top of the page labelled “Links to Food Potassium Tables” and scroll to the table of interest.